- Student Support Services

 - Student Success

-- Fall 2020 Student Support Information, Resources, and Services
+- Spring 2021 Student Support Information, Resources, and Services

-For the fall 2020 semester, student support services throughout Canisius College have modified their operations for the safety of the entire Canisius community.
+For the spring 2021 semester, student support services throughout Canisius College have modified their operations for the safety of the entire Canisius community.
 Below is information and campus resources for student support.
 For more information about our Return to Campus plan, please visit here.

 What are Student Success Teams?